Ivy League From Community College: Investing In Better Opportunities

 A Top Quality Education

-One of the common aspects that all Ivy League universities share is a standard for a high quality level of college education.
-Most people will associate a college bachelors degree from Ivy League schools with a student who has received a phenomenal education.
+One common aspect of all Ivy League universities is a standard for a top quality level of higher education.
+Most people will automatically assume that someone with an Ivy League bachelor's degree is exceptionally smart, motivated, and stands out from the crowd.
 But, why is this so widely accepted?

 Ivy League universities are able to offer a top quality education because they offer the most accomplished, knowledgable professors around.
-This is one of the major reasons that top students want to go to Ivy League from community college because they have the chance to study with professors that are true leaders in their fields.
+This is one of the major reasons that top students want to go to Ivy League from community college; they desire the chance to study with professors that are true leaders in their fields.

 The Best Social Networking Opportunities